 Bottom Line

-Depending on your situation and how much you'll get out of the perks, the benefits of adding an authorized user to your Platinum card can easily outweigh the additional $175 fee.
+Depending on your situation and how much you’ll get out of the perks, the benefits of adding an authorized user to your Platinum card can easily outweigh the additional $195 fee.
+Just be sure to run the numbers for yourself before committing to that extra cost.